January 17, 2024

 What can you do to prevent cervical cancer?

-- Pap Smear (aka “cervical cytology”): This test involves collecting cells from the cervix to check for any abnormalities.
+- Pap smear (cervical cytology): This test involves collecting cells from the cervix to check for any abnormalities.
 It can detect precancerous changes early on, allowing for intervention before cancer develops.

-- HPV Test: This test checks for the presence of high-risk HPV strains that may lead to cervical cancer.
+- HPV test: This test checks for the presence of high-risk HPV strains that are known to be the leading cause of cervical cancer.

 The U.S. Preventative Service Task Force recommends cervical cancer screening starting at age 21.
 For women ages 21-29, screening is done with PAP testing alone every three years.
 For women 30-65, screening includes a combination of PAP and HPV testing (or HPV testing alone in certain cases) and can be extended to every five years if the HPV test is negative.
 However, if a patient has risk factors (ie: new sexual partners or history of cervical disease), then screening may be done more frequently.

 If you have an abnormal PAP or HPV test, your provider will guide you on the next steps.
 This typically involves having a procedure called a colposcopy that allows the provider to look more closely at the cells of the cervix.
-In this way, we can identify abnormal areas that may need to have a biopsy to tell us if there are changes that may become cancerous if not treated.
+In doing so, we can identify abnormal areas that may need to be biopsied in order to tell us if there are changes to the cells that may become cancerous if not treated.

 Practicing safe sex by using condoms or barrier methods can reduce the risk of transmission of HPV and other sexually transmitted diseases.
 Limiting the number of sexual partners also lowers the risk of exposure to the virus.